 Edward Phelps was a young, successful businessman when he built his home on the outskirts of downtown Laurel in 1888.
 Mr. Phelps was elected mayor of the city in 1897 then reelected for an additional six terms.
 During Mayor Phelps’ tenure, the residents of Laurel witnessed the installation of electric lights, waterworks, an electric railroad between Laurel and Washington, DC, and the construction of the county’s first public high school.

 Edward and his wife Savilla raised nine children while living at 1110 Montgomery Street.
 In 1915, Savilla died and Edward sold their home.
-Subsequently, the house was privately owned for more than half a century, until 1971, when it was purchased by Laurel Assembly of God for use as a parsonage.
+Subsequently, the house was privately owned for more than half a century, until 1971, when it was purchased by a church for use as a parsonage.
 In April 2011, Dave and Lisa Everett purchased the property with plans to create a bed and breakfast.
 For seven years the Everetts worked on home renovations.
 And just as Edward Phelps spent seven years as mayor improving the city, ushering it into the 20th century, the Everetts spent seven years bringing this old Victorian house up to 21st century standards of comfort and efficiency.